YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_4_developer_workflow/_index.md

 work together to resolve without showing information of the vulnerability to others
 {{< /hint >}}

-7. Now let's go back to the Merge Request by pressing the back button on your browser.
+7. Now let's go back to the Merge Request by pressing the back button on your browser

 ## Step 3: Viewing Denied Licenses